Digital rights management: Product keys

-A product key, typically an alphanumerical string, can represent a license to a particular copy of software.
+A product key, typically an alphanumeric string, can represent a license to a particular copy of software.
 During the installation process or software launch, the user is asked to enter the key; if the key is valid (typically via internal algorithms), the key is accepted, and the user can continue.
-Product keys can be combined with other DRM practices (such as online "activation"), to prevent cracking the software to run without a product key, or using a keygen to generate acceptable keys.
+Product keys can be combined with other DRM practices (such as online "activation") to prevent cracking the software to run without a product key, or using a keygen to generate acceptable keys.

 Activation limits

 DRM can limit the number of devices on which a legal user can install content.
 This restriction typically supports 3-5 devices.
 This affects users who have more devices than the limit.
 Some allow one device to be replaced with another.
-Without this software and hardware upgrades may require an additional purchase.
+Without this software, hardware upgrades may require an additional purchase.

 Persistent online DRM

 Always-on DRM checks and rechecks authorization while the content is in use by interacting with a server operated by the copyright holder.
 In some cases, only part of the content is actually installed, while the rest is downloaded dynamically during use.